NexGenCloud/hyperstack-sdk-javascript/docs/KeypairApi.md

 ## updateKeyPairName

-> UpdateKeypairnameresponse updateKeyPairName(id, payload)
+> UpdateKeypairNameResponse updateKeyPairName(id, payload)

 Update key pair name

 Updates the name of a specified key pair.
-Include the key pair ID in the request path and the new &#x60;name&#x60; of the key pair in the request body.
+Provide the key pair ID in the path, and include the new &#x60;name&#x60; in the request body.

 ### Example